yarn-co/yarn-sdk-behavior/README.md

 And the rest is magic, so let's enjoy it!

 Here's how to make a call to an endpoint:
-In another element, you'll want to import your \<my-api\> element so you can use it!
-So assuming you've done that, stick your api-element in the template, give in an id, say, "myApi".
+In another element, you'll want to import your \<my-api\> element and stick it in the template.
+Give it an id, say, "myApi".

 Now make calls to your endpoints like this: